 Interior Health is mandated by the Health Authorities Act to plan, deliver, monitor and report on publicly funded health services for the people that live within its boundaries.
-Interior Health's Vision, Mission, Values and Guiding Principles inform how it delivers on its legislated mandate.
+This includes 54 First Nations communities and 15 Métis Chartered Communities.
+Aboriginal peoples account for 8.8 per cent1 of IH's total population (more than 63,000 people).
+Interior Health's Vision, Mission and Values and inform how it delivers on its legislated mandate and commitment to people in its region.

-Interior Health provides health services to over 750,000 people across a large geographic area covering almost 215,000 square kilometres, the geography of which includes larger cities and a multitude of rural and remote communities.
-Interior Health is also home to 54 First Nations communities and 16 Metis communities.
-Population health needs across the continuum of care drive the mix of services and enabling supports Interior Health provides.
-This continuum includes staying health, getting better, living with illness and copping with end of life.
+Interior Health provides health services to more than 840,000 people2 across a large geographic area covering more than 215,000 square kilometres, which includes larger cities and a multitude of rural and remote communities.
+The mix of services and enabling supports IH provides is driven by population health needs across the continuum of care which includes staying healthy, getting better, living with illness, and coping with end of life.